California Negligence Laws

 Learn More About California Negligence Laws from a Local Attorney

-If you've been injured in California and are unsure of whether you're entitled to compensation, it's best to speak with a skilled personal injury attorney in California who understands the state's rules on contributory negligence.
+If you've been injured in California and are unsure of whether you're entitled to compensation, it's best to speak with a skilled personal injury attorney in California who understands the state's rules on pure contributory negligence.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.

 Contact a qualified attorney.